Jay Wexler: Publications

 In addition to laughter during sessions of the Supreme Court of the United States, Wexler's research focuses on church-state issues and environmental law.
 He also writes legal fiction.

 Books

+Weed Rules: Blazing the Way to a Just and Joyful Marijuana Policy (2023)

+The book argues that states which have legalized cannabis should adopt a "careful exuberance" approach to regulating the drug rather than the "grudging tolerance" they typically use now.
+Wexler suggests that a commitment to equity and joy should guide cannabis policy.